Our most frequently asked questions.

 At the moment, you can only apply for the Amsterdam programme.
 In Amsterdam we accept startups once per year.

 We have four selection stages:

 - We'll chat via video call to talk through your application and your company.
 If we think you could be a good fit, we’ll invite you for a chat to explore further.

 - The next stage is a video interview with Collider partners: you’ll do a quick pitch, followed by a Q&A to better understand your business, team, and motivations.

 - The final stage is Startup Selection Day, where you'll have the opportunity to live pitch to our investors.
 They're the ones who make the final call on which startups to invite to join the Collider programme and invest in.

 We'll let you know at each stage the outcome of our conversations, and following the second phase, provide more detailed feedback if it's a no.

 + When is the deadline to apply?

-If you apply to one cohort and don't make it, you will be eligible to apply for the next cohort.
-This is valid for the Amsterdam programme too.
+The current deadline for the upcoming Amsterdam programme is May 31st.
+If you apply to this cohort and don't make it, you will be eligible to apply for the next cohort.

 + Why do you only invest in teams?